 - ACA is commonly associated with pulmonary hypertension and vascular disease.

 - RNA Polymerase III (Pol 3) is rarely linked to severe interstitial fibrosis, although this autoantibody is strongly present in patients with kidney crisis.

 - People with diffuse scleroderma who have Pol 3 have the best survival rates.

 Diagnosing Systemic Complications

-Diagnosing Lung Complications.
-Changes in the lungs may occur early in scleroderma lung disease, and prompt treatment is very important to prevent complications.
+Diagnosing Lung Complications: Changes in the lungs may occur early in scleroderma lung disease, and prompt treatment is very important to prevent complications.
 For this reason, once a diagnosis is made, the doctor will check for lung changes in the following ways:

 - Listen to the lungs through a stethoscope.
-Rales, a crackling sound at the base of the lungs as the patient breathes in, is a sign of pulmonary fibrosis, even if breath function is normal.
+Rales, a crackling sound at the base of the lungs as the person breathes in, is a sign of pulmonary fibrosis, even if breath function is normal.

 - Perform respiratory function tests to determine lung capacity.

 - Take a chest x-ray (however, x-rays do not always find lung disease, especially in children).

 - Have people inhale nitric oxide to test the ability of blood vessels to open.